-It is envisioned that with the revised GD, the administrative processing of most colour vision deficient applicants will occur in accordance with section 27B(I) of the Act.
+Byformalising this policy as a GD, the administrative processing of most colour vision deficient applicants will occur in accordance with Schedule 2, clauses 2 and 5 of the Act.
 This will avoid direct CAA involvement (in most cases) and obviate the need for an Accredited Medical Conclusion (AMC) under the flexibility provisions in the Act.